XiaHaochong98/Cradle_OSWorld/README.md

 # 3. decision:
 #    criteria: str, the criteria for success detection
-#    reason: str, the reasoning for success detection
+#    reasoning: str, the reasoning for success detection
 #    success: bool, whether the success detection is successful

 # 4. __comments__: str, comments for the output_example